 Festival and rituals in Wat Phu Champasak

 Once a year, in the month of February, during full moon, countless people from Laos and Cambodia come to Wat Phu for the holy festival Ban Wat Phu.
 During three days the complex is dedicated to music, dance, boxing competitions, cockfights, boat racing and offering buffalo among other things.
 I can hardly imagine this quiet complex full of activities and people.
 But it must be quite an experience.

-Angkor Wat in Cambodia is unique and a visit should not be missed if you are in the region.
-But crowds can sometimes be annoying.
+Angkor Wat in Cambodia is unique and a visit should not be missed.
+But crowds can sometimes be overwhelming and annoying.
 Wat Phu is much smaller, less spectacular and therefore more unknown.
-If you are in Laos, be sure to visit Wat Phu.
+If you are in Laos, make sure to visit Wat Phu.
 Do you visit Laos and Cambodia during the same trip?
 Then try to visit Wat Phu first and then Angkor Wat.

 - good shoes, (for climbing the steps)

 - a scarf or cap (to protect yourself from the sun)

 - money for entrance and a possible guide

 - rain gear in the rainy season

 - Things to do in Laos | 15 tips and destinations for your stay!

 - The best things to do in Vientiane Laos